niveksoft/lease-gen/lease-template.md

 ## 23. FIRE SAFETY AND EMERGENCY PROCEDURES

-23.1 **Smoke Detector Testing**: Tenant shall test smoke detectors monthly and immediately report any malfunctions to Landlord.
-Tenant responsible for replacing batteries in battery-operated detectors.
+23.1 **Smoke Detector Testing**: Tenant shall not tamper with smoke detectors and must report any malfunction immediately.

 23.2 **Carbon Monoxide Detectors**: Tenant shall not tamper with carbon monoxide detectors and must report any malfunction immediately.

-23.3 **Fire Escape Plan**: Tenant acknowledges receiving fire escape plan for the Premises and agrees to familiarize all occupants with emergency exits.

-23.4 **Emergency Contact**: In case of emergency, Tenant may contact Landlord at **${LANDLORD_PHONE}** or emergency services at 911.

 ## 24. NORMAL WEAR AND TEAR